-SDHC will maintain a list of available housing units submitted by owners in all neighborhoods within SDHC's jurisdiction to ensure greater mobility and housing choice to very low-income households.
+SDHC will maintain a list of available housing units submitted by landlords in all neighborhoods within SDHC's jurisdiction to ensure greater mobility and housing choice to very low-income households.
 The list of available units will be readily available for applicant briefings and participants searching for housing.

-The staff of SDHC initiates personal contact with private property owners and managers by conducting formal and informal discussions and meetings.
+The staff of SDHC initiates personal contact with private landlords and property managers by conducting formal and informal discussions and meetings.

-Printed material is offered to acquaint owners and managers with the opportunities available under the program.
+Printed material is offered to acquaint landlords and managers with the opportunities available under the program.

-SDHC has active participation in community-based organizations including private property and apartment owners and managers.
+SDHC has active participation in community-based organizations including private landlords and property managers.

-SDHC actively recruits property owners with property located outside areas of low income and poverty concentration and will apply for exception payment standards if SDHC determines it is necessary to make the program more accessible in its jurisdiction.
+SDHC actively recruits landlords with property located outside areas of low income and poverty concentration and will apply for exception payment standards if SDHC determines it is necessary to make the program more accessible in its jurisdiction.

-SDHC encourages program participation by owners of units located outside of low income and poverty concentration.
-SDHC periodically evaluates the demographic distribution of assisted families to identify areas within the jurisdiction where owner outreach should be targeted.
+SDHC encourages program participation by landlords of units located outside of low income and poverty concentration.
+SDHC periodically evaluates the demographic distribution of assisted families to identify areas within the jurisdiction where landlord outreach should be targeted.
 The purpose of these activities is to provide more choices and better housing opportunities to families.
-Voucher holders are informed of a broad range of areas where they may lease units inside SDHC's jurisdiction, and are given a list of property owners or other parties who are willing to lease units or help families who desire to live outside areas of low income and poverty concentration.
+Voucher holders are informed of a broad range of areas where they may lease units inside SDHC's jurisdiction, and are given a list of landlords or other parties who are willing to lease units or help families who desire to live outside areas of low income and poverty concentration.